cklll/transmission-helper/README.md

 # Transmission Helper
 A tool that automate my routine operations with [transmission](https://github.com/transmission/transmission).
 * ✅ Send an email notification to you when a download completes
-* Remove seed when a download completes
+* ✅ Remove seed when a download completes

+## Warning
+This is project is still work in progress.
+I am using this project to learn Go so you may find the code is not following Go convention

 ## Build & Example Usage
 ### Build